mikewest/internetdrafts/secure-cookies/draft.md

 1. After step 8 of the current algorithm, which sets the cookie's `secure-only-flag`, execute the following step:

-    9. If the `scheme` component of the `request-uri` is not "https", and the cookie's `secure-only-flag` is `true`, then abort these steps and ignore the newly created cookie entirely.
+    9. If the `scheme` component of the `request-uri` does not denote a "secure" protocol (as defined by the user agent), and the cookie's `secure-only-flag` is `true`, then abort these steps and ignore the newly created cookie entirely.

 2. Before step 3 of step 11 of the current algorithm, execute the following
     step:

-    3. If the `scheme` component of the `request-uri` is not "https", and the `old-cookie`'s `secure-only-flag` is set, then abort these steps and ignore the newly create cookie entirely.
+    3. If the `scheme` component of the `request-uri` does not denote a "secure" protocol (as defined by the user agent), and the `old-cookie`'s `secure-only-flag` is set, then abort these steps and ignore the newly create cookie entirely.

 # Security Considerations

-This specification increases a site's confidence that secure cookies it sets will remain unmodified by insecure pages on hosts which it 'domain-match's.
+This specification increases a site's confidence that secure cookies it sets will remain unmodified by insecure pages on hosts which it domain-matches.
 Ideally, sites would use HSTS as described in {{RFC6797}} to defend more robustly against the dangers of non-secure transport in general, but until adoption of that protection becomes ubiquitous, this deprecation this document